autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_follower/nodes/mpc_follower/README.md

 1. Set appropriate vehicle kinematics parameters `wheelbase`, `steering_gear_ratio`, and `steer_lim_deg`.
 These values give a vehicle information to the controller for path following.
 Errors in these values cause fundamental tracking error.
 Whether these values are correct can be confirmed by compareing the angular velocity obtained from the model (`/mpc_follower/debug/angvel_from_steer`) and the actual angular velocity (such as `/estimate_twist/angular/z`).

 2. Set appropriate vehicle dynamics parameters of `steering_tau`, which is approximated delay from steering angle command to actual steering angle.

 3. Set `weight_steering_input` = 1.0, `weight_lat_error` = 0.1, and other weights to 0.
 If the vehicle oscillates when driving with low speed, set `weight_lat_error` smaller.

 4. Adjust other weights.
 One of the simple way for turning is to increase `weight_lat_error` until oscillation occurs.
 If the vehicle is unstable with very small `weight_lat_error`, increase terminal weight :  `weight_terminal_lat_error` and `weight_terminal_heading_error` to improve tracking stability.
- Larger `prediction_holizon` and smaller `prediction_sampling_time` is effective for tracking performance, but it is a trade-off between computational costs.
+ Larger `prediction_horizon` and smaller `prediction_sampling_time` is effective for tracking performance, but it is a trade-off between computational costs.
 Other parameters can be adjusted like below.
  - `weight_lat_error`: Reduce lateral tracking error.
 This acts like P gain in PID.
  - `weight_heading_error`: Make a drive straight.
 This acts like D gain in PID.